Sargassum seaweed piling up on beaches

 Vibrio vulnificus, one of more than 100 species of Vibrio, sometimes referred to as flesh-eating bacteria, can cause life-threatening food-borne illnesses from seafood consumption as well as disease from open-wound infections, according to the national Centers for Disease Control.

-You might think the seaweed would be removed from the water before it hits our beaches, but that’s against the law because of it’s value as a shelter and food source for marine life.
+You might think seaweed could be removed from the water before it hits our beaches, but that’s against the law because of its value as a shelter and food source for marine life.

 Resource for you: Sargassum Information Hub